wri/gfw-raster-analysis-lambda/README.md

 GFW raster tiles are organized in 10 x 10 Degree grids and have a pixel size of 0.00025 x 0.00025 degree.
 They are saved as Cloud Optimized TIFFs with 400 x 400 pixels blocks.

+Because we can scale up parallel processing with lambda, size of the geometry shouldn't be an issue unless getting to massive scales (> 1 billion ha).
+But each lambda has in-memory cap of 3 GB, so currently only so many rasters can be loaded into memory at once.
+The limit depends on the size of the raster values (e.g. binary is way less memory than float), but generally max 4 or 5 raster layers is a good rule of thumb.

 ## Deployment

 Use terraform: